samiaab1990/blogdown/content/post/2019-11-23-making-a-static-website.en.md

 ## Favicon
 <img src="/img/post/favicon-example.png">

 A favicon is a little icon that identifies your page, which is probably most noticeable when you have fifty tabs open on your browser at once.
 It's a small detail I didn't pay attention to until I deployed my website.
-The theme I used includes a true/false option in the config file to set your own favicon using https://realfavicongenerator.net.
-Once you generate a favicon, you can put the accompanying files in the static folder for it to show up on your page's tabs.
+The theme I used includes a true/false option in the config file that either enables or disables the favicon HTML code already included in the template, so after setting it to true I generated the icon using https://realfavicongenerator.net and put the accompanying files in the static folder for it to show up on my page's tabs.

 ## Highlight.js
 ```